Muirfield/pocketmine-plugins/pmimporter/README.md

 Issues and Bugs
 ---------------

-* TODO: Anvil output.
-* TODO: Input old PM v1.3 maps
+* The only target format implemented is McRegion.
 * Anvil maps are silently truncated to be less than 128 blocks high.
   The PocketMine-MP core API only support Y dimensions for 0 to 127.
+* Old Skool formats (i.e PMF v1.3 and MCPE 0.2.0-0.8.1) ignore Entity
+  and Tile information.

 Changes
 ------

 * 1.1?:
   * Added support for maps from Minecraft Pocket Edition 0.8.1 or earlier.
+  * Added support for PMF maps from PocketMine v1.3.

 * 1.0 : First release